Since 1855, the University of Iowa has been known as a leader in providing world-class education for all.

 Iowa Edge Program

-This freshman transition to campus program is held the week before fall classes begin.
+This transition-to-campus program is held the week before fall classes begin.

 Many students have found that programs like The Iowa Edge eased their concerns and helps to ensure a successful academic and social transition to the University of Iowa.